dlbewley/guifreelife-src/content/blog/Debugging-AWS-STS-Authentication-for-OpenShift-Operators.md

 It appears the token was not verified.

-# Mapping the Operator to the Role
+# Mapping the Operator to a Role

 **Is STS authentication and "assume role with web identity" working?**